uditj66/marktwo-project/README.md

 # marktwo-project
-quiz on "how much you know about udit
+quiz on "how much you know about udit"